jirikrepl/guide/content/testing.md

 > Note that you can also install Chimp as a `devDependency` in your `package.json` but you may run into problems deploying your application as it includes binary dependencies.
 You can avoid such problems by running `meteor npm prune` to remove non-production dependencies before deploying.

-Chimp has a variety of options for setting it up, but we can add some npm scripts which will run the currently tests we define in Chimp's two main modes.
-We can add them to our `package.json`:
+Chimp has a variety of options for setting it up.
+In `package.json` for our convinience we can define some npm scripts which will start Chimp.
+When you run Chimp with `--watch` option, Chimp watches your running app (at `http://localhost:3000`) and rerun tests every time you make changes to your code.

 ```json
 {